CreggTheEgg/ViSolana-Studio-Code/README.md

 # README

+**THIS HAS NOT BEEN UPDATED IN A VERY LONG TIME.
+THERE MAY BE ISSUES.
+IF YOU HAVE SUGGESTIONS HIT ME UP.**

 ![](images/vsolanaszn4.png)

 A Visual Studio Code theme for the solana summer folks out there, just in time for the hackathon.